Emotional-Toys/l-code/Reference.md

-## R-Code version 0.1 Reference Guide
+## L-Code version 0.1 Reference Guide

 The complete set of features and commands are listed on this page.